BRIXTOL/currency-symbol-placements/readme.md

 ### Why?

 We found the the vast majority of U.S commerce SaaS services were constantly getting currency symbol placements wrong.
-We use [currency.js](https://github.com/scurker/currency.js) to convert currencies in our [mithril.js](https://mithril.js.org/) applications and this package provides us with a wrapper for this.
+We use [currency.js](https://github.com/scurker/currency.js) to convert currencies in our [mithril.js](https://mithril.js.org/) applications and this package provides us with a wrapper for getting placements correct.

 ### Install